lenora4321/SYS255-techjournal/lab5.md

 To add actual settings, called in sum a "policy", the Group Policy Management panel was opened from Server Manager.
 A group policy object was then added to the SYS255 OU and set to contain only the new custom-desktop group and domain computers (authenticated users was removed).
 The last step before actual policy addition was to deny domain users from applying the group policy.

 #### User policy - recycle bin removal
+As practice, a single policy was added to the user configuration using the Group Policy Management Editor opened via right click on the desired OU).
+Under the desktop settings, the option for "Remove Recyle Bin icon from Desktop" was enabled.
+This made it so that when the users from the "custom-desktop" group login to a system, the Recycle Bin icon normally found in the top left hand corner was no longer present.

 #### Computer policy - last login data removal
+As practice a single policy was added to the computer configuration using the Group Policy Management Editor.
+Under the security options, the setting for "Interactive logon: Don't display last signed-in" was set to enabled.
+This prevents the last signed-in user from being shown on the login screen, which is both less annoying and is more secure since a new user will not know who was there before them.

 ## Technical Terms